pulkitsharma07/proxybench/README.md

 ## proxybench
 Benchmark different proxies on the basis of different metrics.

+## development
+* Get the Go selenium bindings: `go get github.com/tebeka/selenium`
-Currently HTTP/HTTPS tests are defined in `main.go`.
+* Currently HTTP/HTTPS tests are defined in `main.go`.
 Launch different proxies on different ports and add respective ports in the `tests` array.
-You can use `executeSync` / `executeAsync` to launch tests.
+You can use `executeSync` / `executeAsync`.
+* `go run main.go`

 ### TODO
 * Create a JSON config file for defining tests.